Have your say on laying hen cage reform proposals

 Photograph: Adam Fradgely

 The NFU has raised concerns over the unintended consequences that may arise if an outright ban on enriched colony cages were to go ahead under new proposals from the government.
-Fill in our form by 15 February to feed into the NFU’s response to the consultation.
+Members have until 9 March to respond to the government's consultation.

 The government's proposals for a UK-wide ban on cages for laying hens, pullets and breeder layers would apply to all poultry producers, including those with fewer than 350 birds.